 4 Are you and your partner on the same page?
 Have you talked about your retirement plans with your partner?
 Do you and your partner want to retire at a similar time?
 Do you share the same retirement goals, or have you got different ideas on what retirement looks like?
-5 Do you have enough to retire when you want? • Will you have enough retirement savings to retire when you want?
-When do you plan to access your super?
-Do you know if and when you'll qualify for the Government Age Pension or other benefits?
-6 What are you looking forward to doing?
-How will you spend your time in retirement?
+5 Do you have enough to retire when you want?
+Will you have enough retirement savings to retire when you want?When do you plan to access your super? • Do you know if and when you'll qualify for the Government Age Pension or other benefits?
+What are you looking forward to doing?
+(6) What are you looking forward to doing?How will you spend your time in retirement?
 Do you have a plan on how you will transition from working to retired life?
 What hobbies and interests might you explore?